torvalds/linux/Documentation/vm/memory-model.rst

   `mem_section` objects and the number of rows is calculated to fit all the memory sections.

-The architecture setup code should call :c:func:`memory_present` for each active memory range or use :c:func:`memblocks_present` or :c:func:`sparse_memory_present_with_active_regions` wrappers to initialize the memory sections.
-Next, the actual memory maps should be set up using :c:func:`sparse_init`.
+The architecture setup code should call sparse_init() to initialize the memory sections and the memory maps.

 With SPARSEMEM there are two possible ways to convert a PFN to the corresponding `struct page` - a "classic sparse" and "sparse